European-XFEL/Karabo/doc/concepts/mpod_devices.rst

 Additional hierarchy exists on the software side:

 - channels may be group to represent a hardware component or subcomponent
-- groups of channels may need to be configured and ramped simultanously.
+- groups of channels may need to be configured and ramped simultaneously.
 - logical groups of channels may be physically split over multiple supplies
 - individual channels may need to be exposed as a separate software device even though they belong to the same supply or crate.

-Implementing these hiearchy levels is examplary shown on MPOD devices in the following.
+Implementing these hierarchy levels is examplary shown on MPOD devices in the following.

 MPOD Devices